Publicado el 17 May, 2023 / News

 INCAR research analyzes new method to evaluate vaccine prototypes for Caligus

-With the aim of evaluating whether the use of cell lines could accelerate the production process of recombinant vaccines and simplify the study of their impact on the transcriptional immune response, a group of researchers from the “Aquaculture Genomics” line of the Interdisciplinary Center for Research Aquaculture (INCAR), analyzed the transcriptomic response of SHK-1 cells and fish vaccinated with the possible vaccine candidate antigen, cathepsin.
+In order to assess whether the use of cell lines could expedite the production process of recombinant vaccines and simplify the study of their impact on the transcriptional immune response, a group of researchers from the “Aquaculture Genomics” line at the Interdisciplinary Center for Aquaculture Research (INCAR) analyzed the transcriptomic response of SHK-1 cells and vaccinated fish with the potential vaccine candidate, cathepsin.

-According to the paper “Comparative Transcriptomics in Atlantic Salmon Head Kidney and SHK-1 Cell Line Exposed to the Sea Louse Cr-Cathepsin”, whose authors are Dra. (c) Yeny Leal, Dra.
-Valentina Valenzuela-Muñoz, Dr. Antonio Casuso, Bárbara P. Benavente and the Center’s Deputy Director and Principal Investigator, Dr. Cristian Gallardo-Escárate, the findings showed differences between the transcriptomic profiles of SHK-1 cells and kidney samples, but with 24.15%. identity between differentially expressed genes.
-However, the gene expression of long non-coding RNAs (lncRNAs) was different between the groups evaluated.
+According to the paper “Comparative Transcriptomics in Atlantic Salmon Head Kidney and SHK-1 Cell Line Exposed to the Sea Louse Cr-Cathepsin,” authored by Dr. (c) Yeny Leal, Dr. Valentina Valenzuela-Muñoz, Dr. Antonio Casuso, Bárbara P. Benavente, and the Deputy Director and Principal Investigator of the center, Dr. Cristian Gallardo-Escárate, the findings revealed differences between the transcriptomic profiles of SHK-1 cells and kidney samples, but with a 24.15% identity among differentially expressed genes.
+However, the gene expression of long non-coding RNAs (lncRNAs) differed between the evaluated groups.

-With these results, the researchers concluded that it is possible to use this approach in vitro to evaluate candidate antigens for sea lice vaccine development.
+Based on these results, the researchers concluded that it is possible to use this in vitro approach to evaluate candidate antigens for the development of vaccines against sea lice.